-In our personal lives, we no longer need to dedicate a day each month to taking care of bills - spreading a makeshift assembly line of statements, checks, return envelopes, and stamps across the kitchen table.
-Instead, we manage our finances online and through apps and allocate the time we save elsewhere.
+In our personal lives, we no longer dedicate a day each month to taking care of bills - spreading a makeshift assembly line of statements, checks, return envelopes, and stamps across the kitchen table.
+Instead, we manage our finances online and allocate the time we save elsewhere.

 Many businesses and, indeed, many real estate organizations are still stuck at the kitchen table, cutting checks.
 Not only is this method inefficient and impractical, it hinders enterprise growth.